IPSC and UKPSA Disciplines

 Members may speak, vote, and stand for office at the annual general meetings of the Association.
 They have the right to consult the minutes of the Association and to attend Council meetings as observers.
 They may qualify for classification awards, hold titles and trophies and be selected to the National Squads or to UKPSA teams at overseas competitions.
 Members have the experience and expertise of the Association to call upon in case advice or support is needed.
-Indeed the UKPSA welcomes novice shooters and equally represents shooters of all ages and abilities, and specifically recognises junior, lady, and senior classes and supports National teams for men and women.
+Indeed, the UKPSA welcomes novice shooters and equally represents shooters of all ages and abilities, and specifically recognises junior, lady, and senior classes and supports National teams for men and women.

 The UKPSA is committed to maintaining the highest standards of training, firmly believing that ensuring that all shooters are trained to a common syllabus reinforces its excellent safety record.
 It is not a requirement to be a UKPSA member to attend training courses but unless you do so you will not be able to compete in any UKPSA sanctioned event.
-The UKPSA two day safety course had become known as the ‘basic’ course, but this title did not do justice to its well established structure or the importance of its role in the training syllabus.
-The safety course is intensive and many people have been amazed by their own achievements by the end of the fourteen hours of instruction.
+The UKPSA two-day safety course had become known as the ‘basic’ course, but this title did not do justice to its well-established structure or the importance of its role in the training syllabus.
+The safety course is intensive, and many people have been amazed by their own achievements by the end of the fourteen hours of instruction.
 A typical course will start with lectures covering an introduction to the sport, safety, equipment and techniques.
 This will lead to the various shooting exercises, which start with the absolute basics of safe gun handling and move forward steadily to include pre-match preparation and eventually a qualification exercise.
-The emphasis on the course at all times is SAFETY.
-Simply attending the course is no guarantee of passing; indeed many students pass the course but are not, in the instructors view completely ready for competition.
+The emphasis on the course is SAFETY.
+Simply attending the course is no guarantee of passing; indeed, many students pass the course but are not, in the instructors view completely ready for competition.
 They can return, when they have achieved further shooting experience to qualify to competition ready.
 A course pass to competition ready standard is a prerequisite for entry into any UKPSA approved competition.

 Since the handgun ban in Great Britain in 1997 this has posed a lot of problems for UKPSA members who want to participate in IPSC pistol competitions.